burlachenkok/burlachenkok.github.io/_posts/2021-1-3-First-Semester-at-KAUST-post.md

 Contents: Probability theory, Introduction to Random Processes, and main concepts.
 Covering different forms of stochastic processes and useful properties and tool work with them:

-Poisson processes, Gaussian processes, Branching processes, Linear filters, ARMA models, Markov discrete and continuous time chains, elements of queuing theory.
+Poisson processes, Gaussian processes, Branching processes, Linear filters, ARMA models, Markov discrete and continuous-time chains, elements of queuing theory.

 The course has time-limited exams.
-The course is very interesting and prof. David Bollin is a very interactive professor and a nice professor.
+The course is very interesting and [prof. David Bolin](https://www.kaust.edu.sa/en/study/faculty/david-bolin) is a very interactive professor and a nice professor.
 If you're familiar with Probability Theory, Functional Analysis it will help in the first part of the course.
 But not relax too much!

 ## CS 398 Graduate Seminar